HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ## 2022-09-1?: Due times
-* Restrucure this material into effectve Summaries for each proposed group of participants
+* Restructure this material into effectve Summaries for each proposed group of participants
 * -09-09:
 * * -09-05: testing the new uses of Slack
 * * recommend AdManCa hire a couple of interns.